-It is important that we work together to insure this information is in the hands of ALL coaches - not just head coaches.
-This guide should serve to provide all coaches with clear answers and interpretations to the many regulations governing 7-12 Golf in Ohio.
+Please review this manual with not only your high school coaching staff, but also your 7/8 grade coaching staff if you have one.
+This manual should serve to provide all coaches with clear answers and interpretations to the many regulations governing 7-12 Golf in Ohio.

-Rules meetings remain mandatory for Varsity Head Coaches and the golf meeting will be offered online only this year.
-This is addressed in the early pages of this Coaches Guide.
-We hope you'll encourage your assistant and junior high coaches to view this also.
-The purpose of the "Rules Interpretation Meetings" is to give everyone a thorough understanding of the interpretations of OHSAA Regulations as well as USGA Rules.
+As with every OHSAA sport, completion of the online state rules interpretation meeting is mandatory for varsity head coaches.
+The meeting will be offered online only through your myOHSAA profile.
+We encourage you to view this meeting with your assistant and 7/8 grade coaches as well.
+The goal of the "state rules interpretation meeting" is to give everyone a thorough understanding of the interpretations of OHSAA Regulations as well as some USGA Rules.

-For 2020, there are a few minor changes that are addressed in the first couple pages of this manual.
-You will also see some reminders of previous changes highlighted in this guide.
-Please take the time to read through all of the information and don't hesitate to reach out should you have any questions.
-Much of this information is also covered in the rules meeting.
+Please take the time to read through all of the information included in this manual and don't hesitate to reach out should you have any questions.
+Much of this information is also covered in the state rules interpretation meeting.

 Communication is a key in the successful administration of any of our sports.
 I encourage you to ask questions or seek assistance by first going through your Athletic Administrator.
 We encourage your communication with them to help us operate as efficiently as possible.
-With so many uncertainties ahead, I will try more than ever to keep you informed of changes and current information with emails directly to coaches and working directly with the Golf Coaches Association.

-This is wishing each of you a successful Golf season.
+Here's to a "return to normal" in our 2021 OHSAA golf season!
 I commend you for your time and effort working with the student-athletes in Ohio